 Don’t Just Eat Right During Your Lunch Break

 When we consume foods that are high in carbs, sodium, and saturated fats, it isn’t uncommon to feel bloated, sleepy, and inattentive to job duties in the late afternoon.
-This concept isn’t just true for lunch; the same principle can be applied to any meal before, during, or after your shift.
+This concept isn’t just true for lunch; the same principle can be applied to any meal before, during, or after your shift to improve your productivity.

 Sacrificing nutrition for convenience and taste will gradually take its toll on your body and mind if you only consume junk food.
 Maintaining a reasonable diet throughout the day is just one of several methods for boosting brain function.